The Sniffing Accountant: Production

-The line "barring some unforeseen incident" was first uttered in this episode by the character Sid Farkus, and the line eventually became a catchphrase around the show.
-Julia Louis-Dreyfus commented that it was like a line from Foghorn Leghorn, and worked as a "precursor to chaos."
+The line "barring some unforeseen incident" was first uttered in this episode by the character Sid Farkus, and the line would become an ill-omened catchphrase.
+Julia Louis-Dreyfus commented that it was like a line from Foghorn Leghorn, and worked as a "precursor to chaos".

 Series continuity

 Elaine and Jake Jarmel get back together and break up again in the season finale, "The Opposite".
 In the season 6 episode "The Scofflaw", Elaine plans revenge on him.

 Sid Farkus returns in "The Doorman", where he is considering doing business with Frank Costanza and Kramer after they create a male bra.
 The line "barring some unforeseen incident" is uttered once again in that episode by Farkus.

 George is seen with a Glamour magazine, a callback to "The Contest".

-Cultural references

-This episode makes a number of cultural references.
-Jerry makes references to Leave it to Beaver in his stand-up comedy bit that opens the show.
-He jokes about how the government is like parents for adults; the IRS being Ward and June Cleaver, and adults being Wally and The Beaver.
-He also says that your accountant is like Eddie Haskell, showing you "all these neat tricks to get away with stuff."
-He then says when you're sent to prison for tax fraud you would hope not to meet Clarence "Lumpy" Rutherford and "Whitey" Whitney.

-A reference to Abscam is made when Kramer, Jerry, and Newman consider organizing a sting.
-Jerry and Newman argue over whether Glide Floss or dental tape is the better floss in this episode as well.
-Glide Floss was actually a big trend in the Seinfeld production office during the early part of season five.

 Reception

 This episode gained a 19.1 Nielsen Rating and a 29 audience share, meaning that 19.1% of American households watched the episode, and 29% of all televisions in use at the time were tuned into it.
 It reran on March 24, 1994, and earned exactly the same numbers, which was a good sign that the show was becoming a hit.